netmeld/netmeld/datastore/graphers/nmdb-graph-network/README.md

 ```

 Some versions of Graphviz have issues loading the plugin for SVG conversion.
-If using SVG icons, Inkscape can be used to output the graph in pdf or other
+If using SVG icons, Inkscape can be used to output the graph in PDF or other
 formats as such:

 ```